Finding Derivative Functions and Values Using the definition... | Channels for Pearson+

 Definition of Derivative

 The derivative of a function at a point is the limit of the average rate of change of the function as the interval approaches zero.
-Mathematically, it is defined as f'(x) = lim(h→0) [(f(x+h) - f(x))/h].
-This concept is essential for understanding how to calculate the instantaneous rate of change of a function.
+Mathematically, it is defined as f'(x) = lim(h→0) [f(x+h) - f(x)]/h.
+This concept is crucial for understanding how to calculate the instantaneous rate of change of a function.

 Recommended video: